MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 1. Get and Validate headers.
 2. Locate the event detector that matches the eventDetectorXid provided
 3. Confirm the id is also a match (always double-verify before editing things)
 4. Confirm the detectorType is correct.
-(Only LOW\_LIMIT and HIGH\_LIMIT is allowed)
+(Only LOW\_LIMIT,  HIGH\_LIMIT, MULTISTATE\_STATE, and BINARY\_STATE are allowed)
-  1. LOW\_LIMIT or HIGH\_LIMIT
-  2. Fail on a mismatch.
+  1. Fail on a mismatch.
-  3. Fail if some other type of detector that is not supported.
+  2. Fail if some other type of detector that is not supported.
 5. Set the new DetectorName, Limit, and/or AlarmLevel values as needed.
   1. If any of the new\* columns are empty, that value should be left unchanged Create the new event detector.
 6. Insert the event detector.
-7. The delimiter const will be on top file, line 27 const handlersLinkDelimiter = ';'
+7. The delimiter const will be near the top of the file: const handlersLinkDelimiter = ';'

 NOTE: "EMPTY" is not a valid name for an event detector using this script

-## Suggested SQL query to create the CSV file
+## Suggested SQL query to edit the CSV file

 The goal of the SQL query is obtaining a prefilled CSV file ready to be edited by the user.

 DO NOT modify the query in the lines before the WHERE clause.
 However, the lines after the WHERE clause can be updated as needed to limit the query based on specific Data Sources, Data Points, Event Detector types, Event Detector names, or some combination of these.
 Additional WHERE clauses can be added as needed.
-#### The above query is only for Mysql ####
+#### The following query (Edit) is only for Mysql ####

-      SELECT DISTINCT eD.id as eventDetectorId, eD.xid as eventDetectorXid, eD.typeName as detectorType, '' as newDetectorName, '' as newAlarmLevel, '' as newLimit, '' as newStateValues,
+      SELECT DISTINCT
+	  eD.id as eventDetectorId,
+	  eD.xid as eventDetectorXid,
+	  eD.typeName as detectorType,
+      '' as newDetectorName,
+	  '' as newAlarmLevel,
+	  '' as newLimit,
+	  '' as newStateValues,
+      '' as newStateInverted,
+	  '' as newDuration,
+	  '' as newDurationType,
-      '' as newStateInverted, '' as handlers_to_link, '' as handlers_to_remove,
+	  '' as handlers_to_link,
+	  '' as handlers_to_remove,
-      eD.data->>'$.name' as existingName, eD.data->>'$.alarmLevel' as existingAlarmLevel,
+      eD.data->>'$.name' as existingName,
+	  eD.data->>'$.alarmLevel' as existingAlarmLevel,
       eD.data->>'$.limit' as existingLimit,
+	  eD.data->>'$.duration' as existingDuration,
+	  REPLACE(REPLACE(REPLACE(REPLACE(eD.data->>'$.durationType','SECONDS',1),'MINUTES',2),'HOURS',3),'DAYS',4) as existingDurationType,
       CASE
           WHEN eD.data->>'$.states' = 'null' THEN eD.data->>'$.state'
           ELSE REPLACE(REPLACE(REPLACE(eD.data->>'$.states', '[', ''), ']', ''), ',', ';')